Spinal stenosis — conservative and surgical options for relief

 - Chiropractic treatment

 - At-home exercises and stretches

-Consult your physician to create a series of conservative treatments to help alleviate the chronic pain caused by spinal stenosis.
-Let your physician know if you experience any abnormal or persistent pain during or immediately after a conservative treatment.
-Additionally, tell your physician if you are not finding relief after several weeks of conservative treatment.
+Consult your doctor to create a series of conservative treatments to help relieve the chronic pain caused by spinal stenosis.
+Let your doctor know if you experience any abnormal or persistent pain during or immediately after attempting a specific form of treatment.

 Surgical treatment for spinal stenosis

 If you do not find any lasting relief from conservative treatments for your spinal stenosis, you might consider researching a surgical treatment to relieve your pain.
 Many patients are reluctant to undergo surgery due to the risks and difficulties involved with traditional open neck or back procedures, including a large incision, muscle disruption and overnight hospitalization.

 At Laser Spine Institute, we offer a safer and effective alternative^ to traditional open spine surgery.
 Our minimally invasive decompression and minimally invasive stabilization surgeries help patients find relief from chronic pain on an outpatient basis.
 If you would like to learn more about our minimally invasive surgery for spinal stenosis, please contact Laser Spine Institute today.

 We can provide you with a free MRI review* to determine if you may be a candidate for one of our outpatient procedures.
 It’s time to take the next step in reclaiming your life.